Federal Fellows Staff

-Jay Arasan, Assistant Director
+Jay Arasan, Associate Director

-(301) 314-1130 | firstname.lastname@example.org
+301-314-1130 | firstname.lastname@example.org

 Jay Arasan was a Training Manager at the U.S. Embassy in Kuala Lumpur, Malaysia and Diplomatic Sales Consultant for the ONE UN New York before joining the Federal and Global Fellows Program in November of 2014.
 He has a Bachelor in Business Administration (BBA) and a Master in Science (Information Technology), both from University Utara Malaysia (UUM).
 He has extensive experience working with the U.S. Pacific Command, Defense Security Cooperation Agency (DSCA), Department of State, and other Department of Defense agencies.
 He is passionate on International Affairs, Security Assistance and Security Cooperation related issues.

-Naz Beyranvand, Coordinator
+Naz Beyranvand, Program Manager

 301-314-0261 | email@example.com

 Naz Beyranvand is the program manager for the Federal and Global Fellows in D.C.
 Programs.
 She launched the Alumni Mentorship Program in spring 2016 in collaboration with the Alumni Board President.
 This mentor program paired professional, talented alumni with students in both our programs.
 In addition, she created the successful Ambassador Program.
 Before joining the Federal and Global Fellows Programs in September 2015, Naz was the project manager for the Roshan Initiative in Persian Digital Humanities, administrative coordinator for the Roshan Institute for Persian Studies at the University of Maryland and executive assistant to the Director of Roshan for three years.
 She earned her Masters of Professional Studies in Persian at the University of Maryland in 2012, the same institution in which she had earned her Bachelors of Arts degree as a double major in Broadcast Journalism and Persian Studies.
 She is fluent in English, Persian and Spanish.